jlian/homebridge-denon/README.md

 ## Config

 See sample-config.json. `requireInput` can be (untested): 'CD', 'SPOTIFY', 'CBL/SAT', 'DVD', 'BD', 'GAME', 'GAME2', 'AUX1', 'MPLAY', 'USB/IPOD', 'TUNER', 'NETWORK', 'TV', 'IRADIO', 'SAT/CBL', 'DOCK', 'IPOD', 'NET/USB', 'RHAPSODY', 'PANDORA', 'LASTFM', 'IRP', 'FAVORITES', 'SERVER'.

+To change how often the input state is polled, set a value for `pollingInterval`.
+The default is 3 seconds.

 ## Further Reading and Thanks